BeaGolia/meditation/README.md

 - Or using yarn: ```yarn start```

 The application should now be running on ```http://localhost:3000```.

-## Main Files:
-- App.js: The root component of the application.
-- TimerContext.js: Handles the global timer state using Context API.
-- Timer.jsx: The main timer component where the timer UI and controls are located.
-- index.js: The entry point of the app, where React renders the root component.

-## Usage:
-- Setting the Timer:

-You can modify the timer by typing the desired number of minutes in the input field or using the + and - buttons to increment/decrement the time.

-- Starting the Timer:

-Click the "Start" button to begin the countdown.

-- Pausing the Timer:

-You can pause the timer at any time by clicking the "Pause" button.

-- Resetting the Timer:

-Click the "Reset" button to set the timer back to 30 minutes.

-- Error Handling:

-If you try to start the timer without setting at least one minute, an error message will appear prompting you to enter a valid time.

 ## Acknowledgments
 Credits and thanks to [mindful](https://www.mindful.org/) for the inspiration.